JingfengPan/52011_final_project/README.md

 5. Try to use some methods to help accelerate the compression time.
 I will do the things above and make a final report, which can help people improve compression efficiency.

-Execution Plan: <br>
+Execution Plan:
-Week 4: prepare all the needed datasets, from some public resources like kaggle. <br>
+Week 4: prepare all the needed datasets, from some public resources like kaggle.
-Week 5: Implement 3 compression methods in Python and see their performance with different datasets. <br>
+Week 5: Implement 3 compression methods in Python and see their performance with different datasets.
-Week 6: Find some methods to help increase the compression rate, e.g. clustering or classification. <br>
+Week 6: Find some methods to help increase the compression rate, e.g. clustering or classification.
-Week 7: Find some methods to help accelerate the compression time, e.g. pypy. <br>
+Week 7: Find some methods to help accelerate the compression time, e.g. pypy.
 Week 8: Conclude the findings and prepare a final report.

-</b>To run the experiment, just run the main function in the "main.py" file.</b>
+<b>To run the experiment, just run the main function in the "main.py" file.</b>

 Process of my experiment
 1. Clean and filter data, select useful columns (numeric and category here).